 The sound of music is just fine; it’s everything in between that’s gone flat.
-The ultimate Baby Boomer musical, with songs as recognizable as anything in the “Big Chill” soundtrack, “The Sound of Music” hasn’t aged particularly well as a piece since its debut in 1959, but its Rodgers & Hammerstein score remains a lovely coda to the golden age of Broadway musicals.
+The ultimate Baby Boomer musical, with songs as recognizable as anything in the “Big Chill” soundtrack, “The Sound of Music” hasn’t aged particularly well as a piece since its debut in 1959, but its Rodgers & Hammerstein score (nicely sung in this revival) remains a lovely coda to the golden age of Broadway musicals.

 The resurrection of the von Trapp Family saga seems to make good commercial sense, given Broadway’s newfound outreach to 40-ish parents and their young families.
 An entire generation got its first big taste of Broadway music via the original cast album, featuring Mary Martin, which spent more than three years on the album sales chart.
 Their younger siblings were then exposed to the 1965 Julie Andrews film.
 The songs “My Favorite Things,” “Do-Re-Mi” and “So Long, Farewell” were as ubiquitous on most playgrounds then as any nursery rhyme.
 Boomer nostalgia should fuel some good box office for this tasteful, even sedate , revival directed by Susan H. Schulman.

 Whether this resolutely old-fashioned show plants seeds in the memories of today’s youngsters is another matter altogether.
 And truth be told, there are plenty of middle-agers who remember “Sound of Music” as the final shovelful of dirt dug from the chasm separating the pre- and post-rock eras, the coup de grace for a wheezing genre that blew away any notion of cultural relevance or hipness.
 This faithful revival will inspire no reevaluation.